Skip to main content

 We’re sorry, but we are unable to take medicine (even if it’s unopened), duvets or pillows.

-All of our fundraisers wear Woodgreen branded clothing and carry official ID badges that display the fundraiser’s name, photograph and badge number.
-If you are unsure the person is a Woodgreen fundraiser, please call us on 0300 303 9876 and select option 3.
+All our fundraisers wear Woodgreen branded clothing and carry official ID badges that display the fundraiser’s name, photograph and badge number.
+If you’re unsure the person is a Woodgreen fundraiser, please call us on 0300 303 9876 and select option 3.

 Other frequently asked questions

 Fostering pets is a hugely rewarding experience, and we’re so grateful that you’re interested in getting involved.
-You can find out more about fostering, and apply to be a Woodgreen fosterer here.
+You can find out more about fostering, and apply to be a Woodgreen fosterer at our website.

 At Woodgreen we give homeless and vulnerable pets the greatest chance of a positive future – a second chance at life.
 We put all the care, training and love into making that a reality.
 But when we have done all we can to help a pet overcome a serious medical condition, severe behavioural problem, or both, a decision has to be made about putting them to sleep.